JulianeMu/BN_development_validation/README.md

 - [ ] add the **pysmile wrapper**, e.g., pysmile.so for MacOS, and **pysmile_license.py** to the project like this:
 ![pysmile](images/pysmile.png?raw=true "Title") -->
 - [ ] open the project in a development environment, such as Intelli J
-- [ ] install all required python packages. <!--- **except for pysmile**.
+- [ ] install all required python packages for python 3.7 <!--- **except for pysmile**.
 We want to use our locally added one and not the one provided by python -->
 - [ ] make sure you selected the correct R runtime environment (4.0.0) and install all needed libraries
 - [ ] run the **app.py** using your development environment
 - [ ] run the **index.html** (located in the templates folder).
 To avoid CORS erros, you have to either use your preferred development environment to run the *index.html* or navigate inside the templates folder in your terminal and run `python -m SimpleHTTPServer`